Brian Sandoval: Early life and education

 Sandoval was born in Redding, California, to Ron Sandoval (an FAA maintenance supervisor) and his wife Gloria (Gallegos) Sandoval (a legal secretary).
 A long-time resident of Reno, Sandoval is of Hispanic ancestry.
 Sandoval attended Reno's Little Flower School and graduated from Bishop Manogue High School in Reno in 1981; he attended the University of Nevada, Reno, where he was a member of Sigma Alpha Epsilon fraternity.
 He earned a Bachelor of Arts degree in English and economics in 1986.
 He then went on to earn a Juris Doctor from the Ohio State University Moritz College of Law in 1989.

 Early career

 Sandoval passed the Nevada and California bar exams and entered private practice with several Reno law firms.
 In 1999, he opened his own law firm in Reno.

 Nevada Assembly

 Elections

 When incumbent Republican Jim Gibbons decided to retire to run for Governor of Nevada in 1994, Sandoval ran for the Reno-based 25th District of the Nevada Assembly.
 He won the open seat and won re-election in 1996.
-After he resigned from his seat in 1998, Gibbons' wife Dawn won the open seat.
+After he resigned from his seat in 1998, Gibbons's wife, Dawn, won the open seat.